romgrk/barbar.nvim/README.md

   -- Enable/disable icons
-  -- if set to 'numbers', will show buffer index in the tabline -- if set to 'both', will show buffer index and icons in the tabline icons = true,
+  -- if set to 'numbers', will show buffer index in the tabline -- if set to 'both', will show buffer index and icons in the tabline -- if set to 'buffer_number', will show buffer number in the tabline -- if set to 'buffer_number_with_icon', will show buffer number and icons in the tabline icons = true,

   -- If set, the icon color will follow its corresponding buffer